ZOETIS EXECUTIVE TEAM

 Kristin Peck is executive vice president and group president of U.S. Operations, Business Development and Strategy at Zoetis, the world leader in animal health.

 Ms. Peck has served as executive vice president and president of U.S. Operations for Zoetis since 2015.
-In this role, she manages the livestock and companion animal businesses in the United States, overseeing the company’s largest market of $2.6 billion in revenue.
+In this role, she manages the livestock and companion animal businesses in the United States, overseeing the company's largest market of $2.6 billion in revenue.
 In 2018, Ms. Peck also became Group President at Zoetis, adding the corporate strategy and business development functions in her expanded role.
-She also serves as chairperson for the company’s Global Digital and Data Analytics Steering Committee, which sets the strategy and initiatives that deliver these solutions to animal health customers.

 Previously, Ms. Peck was Group President at Zoetis, responsible for Global Manufacturing and Supply, Global Poultry, Global Diagnostics, Corporate Development, and New Product Marketing and Global Market Research.
-In this role she led the Zoetis Supply Network Strategy, Digital Strategy and the acquisition of Abbott Animal Health.

 Before joining Zoetis, Ms. Peck served as Executive Vice President, Worldwide Business Development and Innovation at Pfizer Inc. and as a member of Pfizer's Executive Leadership Team.
 In this role, she was responsible for Pfizer's merger and acquisition, licensing, venture capital, alliance management and innovative business model activities.
 She was also responsible for the evaluation of strategic alternatives for Pfizer's Animal Health and Nutrition businesses.
+Her work in establishing Zoetis as a public company broke new ground for the animal health industry as a stand-alone sector.

 Ms. Peck holds a bachelor's degree from Georgetown University and a Master of Business Administration from Columbia Business School.